danmainah/vacations-booking-front-end/README.md

 The app consumes an API created using the Ruby on Rails framework.
 Link to API repo  [click here](https://github.com/mugberto/vacations-booking-back-end)

 ## Live Demo
- [click here](https://booking-destinations.netlify.app) to view the app.
+ [Click here](https://booking-destinations.netlify.app) to open the app.

 # Application Screenshot